TLHSIEH0610/Anim-App/frontend/GOOGLE_AUTH_SETUP.md

 ## 4. Android configuration

-1. The Gradle project already includes `implementation("com.google.android.gms:play-services-auth:21.2.0")`.
-When you run `npx react-native run-android`, the Google Sign-In native module is linked automatically.
-2. Ensure the OAuth **Android** client in Google Cloud lists **every** SHA-1 you plan to sign with (debug + release).
-Mismatched SHA-1 fingerprints are the most common “App Not Authorized” error.
+1. Ensure the OAuth **Android** client in Google Cloud lists **every** SHA‑1 you plan to sign with (Dev Client / Debug / Release).
+Mismatched SHA‑1 fingerprints are the most common `DEVELOPER_ERROR/10/12500` issues.
+2. Rebuild and reinstall the **Dev Client** any time you change native modules or keystores:
+   - `adb uninstall com.arnie.kidtostory`
+   - `eas build:run --profile development --platform android` (or `eas build --profile development --platform android --local` + `adb install <apk>`)
-3. No additional manifest entries are needed—the library wires up the required activities via autolinking.
+3. No additional manifest entries are needed—the config plugin wires up the required activities via autolinking.

 ## 5. iOS configuration (when you add the iOS project)